 This month VolunteerMatch presents a special joint edition of our Nonprofit Insights and Best Practice Network webinar series.
-We invite our nonprofit and corporate members to come together and learn about how we can end the Overhead Myth.
+We invite our nonprofit and corporate members to come together and learn from experts in building strong volunteer partnerships.

 Register for this free event.

 10am – 11am PT (1-2pm ET)

 Follow the conversation on Twitter @VM_Solutions, #VMbpn.